AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Description

 The wedge product operator is used to "combine" a k-form and an l-form into a higher degree (k+l)-form.
 As an example, imagine two vector-like 1-cochains.
 The wedge product would be the signed area formed by dragging one of the forms across the other, like a determinant.
-For this reason, the wedge product has nilpotency, where the wedge product of the same form $(ω∧ω=0)$ is likely zero.

-It is an anticommutative operator, meaning $β∧ω$ is often equal to $−ω∧β$ under most circumstances.
+It is an anti-commutative operator, meaning $β∧ω$ is often equal to $−ω∧β$ under most circumstances.
 It is also associative, meaning $(ω∧β)∧γ=ω∧(β∧γ)$.
-In the discrete case however, the associative property is limitted to only closed forms.
+In the discrete case however, the associative property is limited to only closed forms.
 The exterior derivative of closed forms is always zero.
 Later operators which use this tool as a component also face this limitation.

 Another limitation is the wedge product's reliance on the metric.
 Certain operator formulas may require defined angles for calculating the result of this operator.
 However, other formulas may lack this limitation.
 Formulas that are not metric-dependent are natural with respect to discrete pullbacks.

-Finally, the Leibniz Rule displays an important relationship between the wedge product and exterior derivative.
+Finally, the Leibniz Rule highlights an important relationship between the wedge product and exterior derivative.
 This rule is approximated using the operator formulas.

 ### Important Properties

-$ deg⁡(ω)+deg⁡(β)=deg⁡(ω∧β) $
+$ \Omega^k_d (K) \times \Omega^l_d (K) \rightarrow \Omega^{k + l}_d (K) $

-The wedge product combines a k-form and a p-form and creates a (k+p)-form.
+The discrete primal-primal wedge product inputs a discrete primal k-form and discrete primal l-form on mesh K and outputs a discrete (k+l)-form on mesh K. The discrete dual-dual wedge product and discrete primal-dual wedge product would be defined differently.

 $
 \langle \omega^k \wedge \beta^l, \sigma^{k+l}\rangle :=